 - 1. When the Network Discovery Results page appears displaying the results of the import procedure previsouly launched, open the Already Monitored Resources tab. - 2.
 Select the hardware resources for which you want to view details and use the Expand button to display information, as explained in the table below.

-Already Monitored Resources A: New Discovery link Click this link to launch a new discovery B: Expand/Collapse button Click this button to show/hide detailed resource information
+Already Monitored Resources

+A: New Discovery link

+B: Expand/Collapse button Click this button to show/hide detailed resource information

 Figure 2-9.
 Network Discovery Results page (Already Monitored Resources tab)